LawleyClasses/230-spring2017/weekly_materials/week8/week8thursday.md

     }
 ```

-We want to space the input items out a bit vertically.
-Since they're each contained in a div, we can change the margin for divs (which also will help with the divs containing the input elements outside of the fieldset):
+You want to space the input items out a bit more vertically.
+Since they're each contained in a div, we can change the margin for divs to add some extra space above and below:

 ```css
 div {